Samajwadi Party: Position in state and national politics

+Alliance

+UPA

 The Samajwadi Party provided outside support to the United Progressive Alliance government up to the fourteenth general election.
 After the fourteenth general election, its support became unnecessary when the UPA became the largest alliance.
 It contested the 2009 general election in alliance with the Rashtriya Janata Dal and the Lok Janshakti Party of Bihar.

+In April 2014, the Save Indian Family Foundation encouraged voters to support the Samajwadi Party or vote None of the above because they had said they opposed the alleged misuse of gender bias laws.

+SP-BSP Alliance

-In the last general election, the Samajwadi Party was defeated by the BJP in Uttar Pradesh.
-It is currently the thirteenth largest party in parliament.
-In the general elections of 2019, it won only 5 seats, while the Indian National Congress gained 52 seats and the Bharatiya Janata Party obtained a clear mandate with 303 seats.
+In 2019 general election, the Samajwadi Party was defeated by the BJP in Uttar Pradesh though allying with Bahujan Samaj Party.
+It became the thirteenth largest party in parliament.
+In the general elections of 2019, it won only five seats, while the BSP won 10.

+INDIA

+Recently, Samajwadi Party joined the newly formed Indian National Developmental Inclusive Alliance(I.N.D.I.A) formed as an umbrella alliance of opposition parties in India.

+In the 2024 Indian general election, the Samajwadi Party achieved a historic breakthrough by winning 37 seats, making it the third-largest party in the 18th Lok Sabha.
+In Uttar Pradesh, the Samajwadi Party contested the elections in alliance with the Indian National Congress.
+Together, they secured 43 out of the 80 seats in the state, marking a significant gain for the INDIA Alliance.

+Presence in state assemblies

-In West Bengal, the West Bengal Socialist Party of Kiranmoy Nanda merged with the SP.
-The SP has two MLAs each in Madhya Pradesh, Maharashtra and one newly elected MLA in 2022 Gujarat assembly election.
+The SP has two MLAs in Maharashtra and one MLA in the 2022 Gujarat assembly election.

-In April 2014, the Save Indian Family Foundation encouraged voters to support the Samajwadi Party or vote None of the above because the Samajwadi Party had stated that it opposed the alleged misuse of gender bias laws.

 Samajwadi Prahari and Samajwadi Sanwad

-The Samajwadi Party has Samajwadi Prahari frontline groups.Party has leading leaders from different fields Through Samajwadi Sanwad, the revolutionary ideas of these leaders will be spread in the society.
-Some of them are: